Beaten to death: New Zealand police launch murder probe after attack on SA man

 SA Man Living in New Zealand Beaten to Death During Night Out, Incident Sparks Mzansi’s Concern

-- A South African expat in New Zealand was beaten to death after a scuffle on a night out in New Zealand's entertainment district
+- A South African expat in New Zealand was beaten to death after a scuffle on a night out in the entertainment district

 - Police said Luke Smith, 21, who had emigrated to the country with his family earlier in 2024, got into a fight with another man